Last updated - April 18, 2018

 This will provide you the essential help that you need while setting up shipping on your new WooCommerce store.

-There are a range of default options that WooCommerce offers when you set up your store.
+There is a range of default options that WooCommerce offers when you set up your store.
 These options will constitute the core shipping options of your site.

 Once your business scales up, you will require additional functionalities to handle the increasing challenges on your store.
-WooCommerce marketplace is full of premium extensions that explore the full power and versatility of the platform.
-This article will introduce you to the basic aspects behind premium extensions.
+The WooCommerce marketplace is full of premium extensions that explore the full power and versatility of the platform.
+This article will introduce you to the basic aspects of premium extensions.